LukeShortCloud/rootpages/src/ansible.rst

 [52]

-ACLs
+RBAC
 ''''

+A key part of Ansible Tower is the role-based access control (RBAC) that is provides.
 Every user in Tower is associated with at least one organization.
 The level of access the user has to that organizations resources is defined by one of the different access control lists (ACLs).

 Hierarchy [1]: